Last updated: March 10, 2020

 - Perform an RSI (ensure a skilled assistant is available to perform cricoid pressure) or a modified RSI as clinically indicated.
 If manual ventilation is required, apply small tidal volumes.

-- Ensure the placement of a high efficiency hydrophobic filter in between the facemask and breathing circuit or in between facemask and reservoir bag.
+- Ensure the placement of a high quality HMEF (Heat and Moisture Exchanging Filter) rated to remove at least 99.97% of airborne particles 0.3 microns or greater in between the facemask and breathing circuit or in between facemask and reservoir bag.

 - Re-sheath the laryngoscope immediately post intubation (double glove technique).
 Seal ALL used airway equipment in a double zip-locked plastic bag.
 It must then be removed for decontamination and disinfection.